elainechowqz/Business-Analysis-for-a-Music-Store/README.md

 ## Projects

 ### 1. Genre Sales Analysis
 In this project, I analyze the sales results of different music genres within the digital music store and provide recommendations for future purchases.
+For more details on this project, see the SQL file "Sales by Genre".

 **Insights:**
 - Analysis of genre popularity and sales performance.